jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 The hockey team erupted in cheers.
 Jordan Chen actually whistled.

 Principal Harrison shook Ethan's hand, held it a moment longer than others.
 Leaned in and said something I couldn't hear from my seat.
+Something that made Ethan's expression shift—surprised, moved.

 Ethan nodded, smiled genuinely, accepted his diploma.

 In that moment, watching him stand on that stage in front of everyone—free from Robert's control, holding proof of his accomplishments, heading to MIT on his own terms—I felt overwhelming pride.

 He'd done it.
-We'd both done it.
+Against every pressure, every expectation, every manipulation.
+He'd chosen himself.

+And Robert wasn't here to see it.

+That empty seat in the stands suddenly felt different.
+Not just an absence, but a statement.
+Robert had chosen to miss this.
+Had chosen pride and ego over witnessing his son's achievement.
+Ethan was standing on that stage, having made the hardest choice of his life, and his father wasn't there.

+The relief and grief of that tangled in my chest.
+Relief because Robert's presence would have poisoned this moment.
+Grief because Ethan deserved a father who could be proud of him.

+But Caroline was standing, applauding, tears streaming down her face.
+Making up for Robert's absence with the love of two parents.
+That would have to be enough.

 The ceremony continued.
 N's, O's, P's, Q's, R's, S's.
 All the way through to Z.